lvonbank/Listed-WebApp/Readme.md

 ## Acknowledgments

-* Special Thanks to Jonathan Hardwick, our professor of IT484 class.
+* Special Thanks to Jonathan Hardwick, our professor of IT484 - Software Engineering class.

 ## Known Bugs